YamiYume/secretary/README.md

 # Secretary
 Simple cryptographic app written in Rust
+##Installation
+Use rust toolchain of your preference, clone the repository and do Cargo Build --release, launch.
 ## Caesar Encryptor
 Simple Displacement encriptor, with a slider for key selection, it receive lowercase text entry.
 ### Use